Hobie Landrith

-Hobart Neal Landrith (born March 16, 1930) is an American former professional baseball player.
+Hobert Neal Landrith (March 16, 1930 – April 6, 2023) was an American professional baseball player.
 He played in Major League Baseball as a catcher from 1950 through 1963 for the Cincinnati Reds/Redlegs, Chicago Cubs, St. Louis Cardinals, San Francisco Giants, New York Mets, Baltimore Orioles, and Washington Senators.
 He batted left-handed, threw right-handed, stood 5 ft 10 in tall and weighed 170 lb.

-For most of his career the well-traveled Landrith was a second- or third-string catcher, but he is best known as the first pick of the New York Mets in the 1961 expansion draft.
+For most of his career, Landrith was a second- or third-string catcher.
 He was a backup catcher for Andy Seminick and Smoky Burgess in Cincinnati, and later a regular with the Cubs in 1956.
 The following two years he backed up All-Stars Hal Smith and Walker Cooper with the Cardinals.
 He then had a three-season campaign in San Francisco, including his most successful season in 1959.
-Landrith closed out his career with short stints with the Mets, Orioles, and expansion Senators before drawing his career to a close.
+He was the first pick of the New York Mets in the 1961 expansion draft.
+Landrith closed out his career with short stints with the Mets, Orioles, and expansion Senators.
 In a career that spanned 14 seasons, Landrith had a career .233 batting average with 34 home runs, 203 runs batted in, and 450 hits in 772 games played.